 Projects

-Exploring the hidden world of DPANN archaea using metagenomic approaches
+Exploring DPANN archaea using metagenomics

-As a Postdoctoral researcher at the Royal Netherlands Institute for Sea Research (NIOZ) in the Netherlands, I was working in the lab of Dr. Anja Spang.
+During my work as Postdoctoral researcher at the Royal Netherlands Institute for Sea Research (NIOZ) in the Netherlands, I was working in the lab of Dr. Anja Spang.

+During this project, I used metagenomic approaches to study the diversity and metabolic potential of archaea, one of the main divisions of life alongside Bacteria and Eukaryotes.
 Through metagenomics, we can sequence DNA directly from environmental samples and reconstruct genomes from uncultivated organisms.
 This technique has revealed the diversity of microbial life and the roles of these organisms in their habitats.
 In particular, the DPANN archaeal superphylum contains a large diversity of putative symbiotic organisms, many of which have small genomes and limited metabolic capabilities, suggesting that they rely on other microbes for growth and survival.
 The few DPANN archaea that have been cultivated are likely obligate symbionts or parasites.

 My research focused on gaining insights into the biology and evolution of DPANN archaea.
-Specifically, I am interested in understanding the diversity of DPANN archaea in marine environments, developing approaches to identify the interaction partners of DPANN archaea, and finding the position of DPANN in the archaeal tree of life.
+Specifically, I was interested in understanding the diversity of DPANN archaea in marine environments, developing approaches to identify the interaction partners of DPANN archaea, and finding the position of DPANN in the archaeal tree of life.
 This will help to address the question of whether symbiosis evolved early in the archaeal domain.

 Left: Potential dependencies of Undinarchaeota with a host as inferred from metagenomics.